-Notes: The figure displays the changes in compensation to CEOs and top-five executives among firms that belong to the ExecuComp database after controlling for size, performance, and fixed effects.
-The year 1993 is the reference point (100 per cent).
-All variables used to generate the figure were first adjusted for inflation.
+The figure displays the changes in compensation to CEOs and top-five executives among firms that belong to the ExecuComp database after controlling for size, performance and fixed-effects.
+The year 1993 is the reference point (100%).
+All figures used to generate the figure were first adjusted for inflation and stated in 2002 dollars.